-- Cannot be changed by the NoR or SIs (rule 86.1(b)). - Directs that appeals of PC and AAC decisions, and PC and AAC requests for confirmation or correction of their decisions, are sent to Race Administration Director at US Sailing (rule R1.1). - Empowers AACs (preamble to Appendix R). - Directs appeals of PC decisions or appeals under rule 70.1(b) to the AAC (rule R1.2). - Directs appeals of AAC decisions to the AC (rule R1.3). - Directs requests by PCs for confirmation or correction of their decisions to the AAC (rule R1.3). - Directs requests by AACs for confirmation or correction of their decisions to the AC (rule R1.3). - Directs requests for interpretations of the rules (rule 70.4) to the AC (rule R1.3). - Directs appeals from a decision of a protest committee acting under rule 69.1, or the finals of US Sailing championships and requests for confirmation or corrections of PC decisions at such events to the AC (rule R1.4). - Describes the appellant's responsibilities (R2). - Establishes a 15-day (non-extendable) time limit from the appellant's receipt of the written decision for appealing (rule R2.1). - Requires appellants to complete the US Sailing Appeals and Requests Information Form (rule R2.2). - Requires PCs and AACs, when requesting confirmation or correction of their decisions, to complete the US Sailing Appeals and Requests Information Form (rule R2.3). - Establishes a 15-day (non-extendable) time limit from the day its decision was made for requesting confirmation or correction of its decision (rule R2.3). - Sets fees for appeals, referrals and questions to US Sailing (rule R3.3). - Requires the appeals committee to notify the committee whose decision is being appealed and ask for missing documents (rule R4). - Requires PCs to provide missing documents, facts or other information requested by the AC (rule R5.1). - Requires a PC to conduct a hearing or re-hearing as directed by the AC (rule R5.1). - Requires an AAC to provide missing documents (rule R5.2 (a)). - Requires an AAC to send its decision in writing to all parties to the hearing and the protest committee (rule R5.2(b)). - Requires an AAC to consider an appeal if so directed by the AC (rule R5.2 (c)). - Requires the AC to send copies of the relevant documents to all concerned who do not already have them (rule R5.3). - Requires the appeals committee to accept the facts found by the protest committee (R5.4).
+- Appeals and requests for confirmation or correction together with the Appeals & Requests Information Form are sent to the Race Administrative Director at US Sailing at submitappeal@ussailing.org.
+Go to ussailing.org/appeals to find the form and information on filing it.
+R1.2 covers what is required. - Appeals of PC and AAC decisions, and PC and AAC requests for confirmation or correction of their decisions, are covered in R1.1). - The US Sailing AC acts as the national authority (preamble to Appendix R). - Appeals of PC decisions or procedures or those of an ACC are to be submitted no later than 15 days after receiving the written decision (R1.1(a)) - When a hearing required by rule 63.2(a) has not been held within 30 days after the hearing request, the appellant has 15 days to appeal. - Appeals of AAC decisions are forward by US Sailing to the AC (rule R1.3). - Requests by PCs for confirmation or correction of their decisions are forwarded to the AAC (rule R1.3). - Requests by AACs for confirmation or correction of their decisions are forwarded to the AC (rule R1.3). - Requests for interpretations of the rules (rule 70.4) are forwarded to the AC (rule R1.3). - Appeals from a decision of a protest committee acting under rule 69.1, or the finals of US Sailing championships and requests for confirmation or corrections of PC decisions at such events are forwarded to the AC (rule R1.4).

-- Requires the PC to provide requested facts in writing or reopen the hearing (rule R5.4). - Establishes a fifteen-day time period for parties, the PC, and the AAC to make comments on an appeal to the appropriate committee (rule R6). - Establishes additional actions allowed under the provisions of rule 71 (rule R7). - Provides an expedited appeals system for NGB (National Governing Body) Qualifying Competitions or US Sailing Selection Competitions (see US Sailing Regulation 12.02 and 12.03) (rule R8).
+- The appellant's responsibilities (R2). - The 15-day (non-extendable) time limit from the appellant's receipt of the written decision for appealing (rule R2.1). - The requirement for appellants to complete the Appeals and Requests Information Form (rule R2.2). - The requirement that PCs and AACs, when requesting confirmation or correction of their decisions, must complete the Appeals and Requests Information Form (rule R2.3). - The 15-day (non-extendable) time limit from the day its decision was made for requesting confirmation or correction of its decision (rule R2.3). - The fees for appeals, referrals and questions to US Sailing (rule R3.3). - The requirement that appeals committees must notify the committee whose decision is being appealed and ask for missing documents (rule R4). - The requirement that PCs must provide missing documents, facts or other information requested by the AC (rule R5.1). - The requirement that a PC must conduct a hearing or re-hearing as directed by the AC (rule R5.1). - The requirement that an AAC must provide missing documents (rule R5.2 (a)). - The requirement that an AAC must send its decision in writing to all parties to the hearing and the protest committee (rule R5.2(b)). - The requirement that an AAC must consider an appeal if so directed by the AC (rule R5.2 (c)). - The requirement that the AC must send copies of the relevant documents to all concerned who do not already have them (rule R5.3). - The requirement that the appeals committee must accept the facts found by the protest committee (R5.4). - The requirement that the PC must provide requested facts in writing or reopen the hearing (rule R5.4). - The fifteen-day time period for parties, the PC, and the AAC to make comments on an appeal to the appropriate committee (rule R6). - That additional actions are allowed under the provisions of rule 71 (rule R7). - An expedited appeals system for NGB (National Governing Body) Qualifying Competitions or US Sailing Selection Competitions (see US Sailing Regulation 12.02 and 12.03) (rule R8).